astroumd/GradMap/docs/git.md

      git status                  #   check status
      git commit git.md           ### commit to your local repo git push                    ### copy all commit's to the remote repo

+## 5. Configuring git

+The command

+    git config --list

+will list your git settings (on unix, see also the **~/.gitconfig** file, which you can also edit directly if you know what you are doing)

+    git config --global user.email          "teuben@gmail.com"
+    git config --global user.name           "Peter Teuben"
+    git config --global alias.ci            "commit"
+    git config --global alias.co            "checkout"
+    git config --global alias.st            "status"
+    git config --global credential.helper   "cache --timeout 100000"

+Notice git has not only global settings, but can be overridden by setting per repo (as defined when your working directory is somewhere within that repo) by leaving off the '--global' option.

 # Old Material